sdemi/pre-commit/README.md

 Checks for coding standard issues using `phpcs` with arguments:
 1. standard = Drupal
 2. extensions = 'php,module,inc,install,test,profile,theme,js,css,info,txt'

+### drupal-check

+drupal-check was a tool developed for Drupal 9 readiness.
+It makes sure that no deprecated functions exist in your code so that when Drupal 9 is released, your code will be complaint with the upgrade.

 ## Note
 * Only two of the following directories will be checked for above violations: